bibek376/Covid_19_Detection_Using_Deep_Learning/README.md

 ## Table Of Content
 1. Project Descriptiom<br>
-2. Data Collection
+2. Data Collection<br>
-I collected data from kaggle, if you want to same data that i use in project, ping me at cu.18bcs6728@gmail.com
+I collected data from kaggle, if you want to same data that i used in project, ping me at cu.18bcs6728@gmail.com

 # Feedback